 Here are the secrets I’ve been keeping that I’ve been ashamed to share about being a writer.
 As I share them, I give up responsibility for silence:

-When I was nine years old, I was standing in my parents’ yard on a spring afternoon staring at the buds on the trees with a pad of paper in my hand, in the middle of writing one of my first poems.
-A group of boys walked by and shocked me out of my reverie by yelling, “Joey wants your pussy!”
-I was horribly confused; the only pussy I knew of was growing on the pussy willow bush in the corner of the yard.
+When I was nine years old, I was standing in my parents’ yard on a spring afternoon staring at the buds on the trees in a deep reverie, making up one of my first poems.
+A group of boys walked by and shocked me out of my trance by yelling, “Joey wants your pussy!”
+I was horribly confused; first I thought they wanted to steal one of our cats, but that didn’t seem to be the case, and the only other pussy I knew of was growing on the pussy willow bush in the corner of the yard.
 But though I had no understanding of what they meant, I could tell from the way they kept watching for my reaction that somehow, this comment meant that I should feel very, very ashamed.

 As a freshman in college, after class one day I spoke with my English professor, Alfred M., to ask his opinion about a paper I was going to write on Borges.
 He prefaced his remarks by informing me that I was “the bombshell of Lit I.” Just as I did at age nine, I had to find out what that word meant before I could begin to try to understand why I suddenly felt so dirty, so helpless, and so very disempowered.